Adult Survivor Care

 Peer-led support groups offer connection and understanding with other survivors.
+Female survivors meet:

-Female survivors meet the third Tuesday of each month.
+- In Person: The third Tuesday of each month.

 Group therapy for 12 sessions led by an experienced trauma therapist that helps with resilience-building, garnering insight on one’s trauma along, breaking the silence, exploring repressed feelings, and more.

 Brave Step offers individual therapy with an experienced trauma therapist who utilizes the most effective trauma modality – SE, IFS, EMDR, neurofeedback, and more.

 Options for finding one’s voice through journaling, art, music, telling a loved one, alumni meetings, etc.

 Brave Step offers a variety of empowerment options including trauma-informed yoga, skill development, and more.